 Your creativity only limits your website’s functionality and design.
 However, your site will suffer from an overly elegant design, busy web pages, and abundant information.
 Visitors will leave your website quickly and will likely never return if it doesn’t clearly and succinctly let them know they are where they need to be.
 A website audit can assist you in identifying the parts of your website that need to be simplified so you can decide what structure, content, and function your users will find most useful.

 A technical website audit will look at things like bounce rates, time on site, page views, and other crucial metrics to increase for better search engine indexing.
-However, users and search engines frequent your website due to the high calibre of the content you provide.
-You can learn which kinds of content they enjoy and how they prefer to consume it by auditing your content.
+However, users and search engines frequent your website due to the high caliber of your content.
+By auditing your content, you can learn which kinds of content they enjoy and how they prefer to consume it.
 You can use an audit to help you choose a sound content marketing strategy for your blog and website that will put the needs of your users first.
 Satisfied users will improve your organic search engine rankings.

 This article helps us understand what SEO Audit is and how it can help our website to appear in search results.